inesvar/ChordDHT/BONUS1Chord/README.md

 It's a small demo of what the code can do with some data manipulation, a node failure and a node disconnection.

+The node failure is repaired quite well, but only because there are restrictions in this code that wouldn't be present in a real-time system, namely :
+- the **periodic messages** all have the same period and thus there's a **form of synchronization between all the nodes**

+When the number of actors get high, the node failure is repaired very slowly because the predecessor of the failed node struggles to find a "good" successor (with 30 actors and numberBits = 5 for instance).

+The **code could be easily improved** in resistance to node failure if actors not only had finger tables, but also a **list of successors**, as it's described in the original paper on the Chord algorithm.

 ## Using **Consistent Hashing**